 Conducting a Pay Equity Analysis

-Patrick Noreen, Executive Vice President, Biddle Consulting Group, Inc.
+Patrick Nooren, Executive Vice President, Biddle Consulting Group, Inc.

 Pay disparities can be identified from a variety of ways including multivariate and cohort analysis.
 This session will provide participants a process and identify tools to conduct pay equity analysis from both a large group and small group perspective.
 Participants will also learn about best practices for identifying and adjusting pay when unexplained disparities are found.